Impact Image

 TOTAL = 51 credit hours

-JD-MSCJ DUAL DEGREE PROGRAM
+JD-MSCJ Combined DEGREE PROGRAM

-LMU offers a dual degree program through which students may obtain both the Juris Doctor (JD) degree and the Master of Science in Criminal Justice (MSCJ) degree.
+LMU offers a combined degree program through which students may obtain both the Juris Doctor (JD) degree and the Master of Science in Criminal Justice (MSCJ) degree.
 Students enrolled in LMU Law School's JD program must successfully complete ninety (90) credit hours.
 The program of legal education includes sixty-seven (67) credit hours of required courses and twenty-three (23) hours of elective courses.
 Students enrolled in the LMU MSCJ program must successfully complete thirty (30) credit hours, including eighteen (18) required credit hours and twelve (12) elective credit hours.
-Students enrolled in the JD-MSCJ Dual Degree Program may use up to twelve (12) credit hours of coursework in approved JD elective courses to fulfill MSCJ program elective credit hours.
+Students enrolled in the JD-MSCJ Combined Degree Program may use up to twelve (12) credit hours of coursework in approved JD elective courses to fulfill MSCJ program elective credit hours.

 The Master of Science in Criminal Justice (MSCJ) program at Lincoln Memorial University is an online graduate degree program that provides knowledge and skills that will prepare students either seeking leadership roles in criminal justice organizations or preparing for doctoral study.
 The LMU MSCJ program requires thirty (30) credit hours to graduate and provides tracks in Administration, Applied Professional, and Research.
 All students will demonstrate proficiency in theories of crime and justice, justice ethics, scientific research methodology, policy analysis, and leadership.
 The program offers a variety of elective courses that provide students with the opportunity to tailor coursework to meet their individual needs and interests